John Lewis Ricardo

 John Lewis Ricardo (1812 – 2 August 1862) was a British businessman and politician.

+Early life

-He was the son of Jacob Ricardo and nephew of the economist David Ricardo.
-In 1841 he married Catherine Duff (c.1820 – 1869), the daughter of General Sir Alexander Duff and sister of James Duff, 5th Earl Fife.
-They had one son, Alexander Louis (1843–1871), the first husband of Florence Bravo.
+Ricardo was born in London in 1812.
+He was the eldest son of financier Jacob Ricardo and nephew of the economist David Ricardo.

-In 1841 he was elected Member of Parliament for Stoke-on-Trent as a Liberal, serving until his death.
-He was active in the repeal of the Navigation Acts in 1849.

-Businessman
+Career

+Following the death of his father in 1834, Ricardo abandoned his plans for a career in the British Army and, instead, took over his father's financial firm, in partnership with his uncle, Samson Ricardo.

 Ricardo was Chairman of the North Staffordshire Railway from 1846 until his death.
 In 1846, he and William Fothergill Cooke founded the Electric Telegraph Company, the world's first public telegraph company, and Ricardo served as chairman until its merger with the International Telegraph Company in 1856.
 He was also a director of London and Westminster Bank.

 Ricardo was a leader of a group of businessmen who, in 1845, purchased the patents for the electric telegraph designed by Cooke and Wheatstone.
-Ricardo was Electric Telegraph's largest shareholder, and its executive chairman, for its first 12 years.
+Ricardo was Electric Telegraph's largest shareholder, and its executive chairman, for its first 12 years.Mather, Francis C. "The railways, the electric telegraph and public order during the Chartist period, 1837–48."
+History 38.132 (1953): 40–53.
 His goal was to build a network that would distribute breaking financial news to his own newsrooms adjacent to all British stock exchanges—an information monopoly that would be valuable to speculators and investors.
 However, when the established telegraph companies formed monopolistic cartels and raised prices to newspapers, Ricardo secretly switched sides and campaigned for their nationalization.

+Political career

+In 1841 he was elected Member of Parliament for Stoke-on-Trent as a Liberal, serving until his death.
+In the House, he was an advocate for free trade and was active in the repeal of the Navigation Acts in 1849.

+Personal life

+In 1841, he married Catherine Duff (c.
+1820–1869), the daughter of General Sir Alexander Duff and sister of James Duff, 5th Earl Fife.
+Together, they had one son: